ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # August 11, 2019

 - Presentations at a FS friend's place.
-- Went through some problems on leetcode.
+- Went through some problems on `Leetcode`.

 # August 10, 2019

-- What different ways are there to iterate over a dictionary in Python?
+- What different ways are there to iterate over a dictionary in `Python`?
   - Through all keys.
   - Through all values.
   - Through all key and values.